What is data labeling?

-There is no one optimal method for labeling data.
+There is no singular optimal method for labeling data.
 Enterprises should use the method or combination of methods that best suits their needs.
 Some criteria to consider when choosing a data labeling method are as follows:

-- the size of the enterprise;
+- The size of the enterprise.

-- the size of the dataset that requires labeling;
+- The size of the data set that requires labeling.

-- the skill level of employees on staff;
+- The skill level of employees on staff.

-- the financial restraints of the enterprise; and
+- The financial restraints of the enterprise.

-- the purpose of the ML model being supplemented with labeled data.
+- The purpose of the ML model being supplemented with labeled data.